zepedaj/xerializer/docs/source/content/intro.rst

    class MyTypeSerializerUnregistered(MyTypeSerializer):
      """
-     This and all derived classes not registered automatically despite non-abstract since register=False.
+     This and all derived classes are not registered automatically despite being non-abstract since register=False.
      """
      register = False